torrinworx/Blend_My_NFTs/README.md

 2. Your .blend file has 10,000 possible combinations.
 This means all possible combinations of your NFT will be generated, meaning that no rarity can be taken into account.

-This is happens for following reasons:
+This happens for the following reasons:

-1. The rarity is determined sudo randomly, but is weighted based on each Variants rarity percentage.
+1. The rarity is determined pseudo randomly, but is weighted based on each Variants rarity percentage.

 2. The scripts generally prioritize the number of NFTs to generate (`maxNFTs`) over rarity percentage